alchenerd/neddecker/README.md

 - rely less on LLM when there exists a deterministic solution
 - making a simple game from scratch seems easier than coding an MTG engine

+# Warning
+Django `SECRET_KEY` is public.
+Set your own SECRET_KEY if you want to serve this.

 # Fan Content Policy
 Ned Decker is unofficial Fan Content permitted under the Fan Content Policy.
 Not approved/endorsed by Wizards.
 Portions of the materials used are property of Wizards of the Coast. ©Wizards of the Coast LLC.